 City Council District 1 - Email this member

-Curtis Wurster is the District 1 City Councilman and has served the City of Berne in this capacity since first being elected in the fall of 1995.
+Curtis Wurster is the District 1 City Council member and has served the City of Berne in this capacity since first being elected in the fall of 1995.
 Curtis is a graduate of Indiana University with a Bachelor of Science degree in Accounting.
 He is married to Jeannine (Fletcher) who is a 6th grade teacher in the South Adams School system.
-Curtis and Jeannine have two children.
+Curtis and Jeannine have two children and four grandchildren.
 Curtis is an owner and works at Bernhaus Furniture in Berne.

 Curtis and Jeannine are active members in the First Missionary Church and had served as treasurer for 13 years.
 My hobbies include cooking on an outdoor smoker, running and weight lifting at the Wellness Center, racquetball, walking our dogs and reading.
-As a family they enjoy vacationing at their parents lake cottage wake boarding and boating.
+As a family they enjoy vacationing at their lake cottage.

-I have always believed the Berne community a great place to live and raise my family and am happy to serve in whatever capacity I can to give something back.
+I have always believed the Berne community a great place to live and raise my family and am happy to serve in whatever capacity I can for the citizens of Berne.

 Council President, City Council District 2 - Email this member